Damian89/extended-ssrf-search/README.md

 #### Tunneling

 Its also possible to use a tunnel, e.g. "127.0.0.1:8080" (Burp Proxy), to monitor all traffic within Burp.
-But you have to me careful!
-This only works for HTTP Connections - HTTPS will result in a connect error OR 301 (mostly this!), because a lot of sites redirect http traffic to https automatically.

 __Active__